chapinhall/empec/README.md

 	- TECHNICAL: PERNUM, WTFINL, FAMID
 6. Click "View cart"
 7. Click "Create Data Extract"
 8. When the data extract is complete, download the data and the DDI file to the input folder.
-File extension of the data file should appear as `csv.gz` in the input folder.
+The file extension of the data file should appear as `csv.gz` in the input folder.
 For the DDI file, right-click on the "DDI" link to save the file in the input folder.
 9. Download 2010 Block Groups to 2020 Census tracts crosswalk from NHGIS (IPUMS log in required).
 Click this [url](https://data2.nhgis.org/crosswalks/nhgis_bg2010_tr2020.zip) and a pop-up window for download will appear.
 Save the file in the input folder
 10. Download 2010 Block to 2020 Block (GEOID Identifiers) crosswalk from NHGIS (IPUMS log in required).
 Click this [url](https://data2.nhgis.org/crosswalks/nhgis_blk2010_blk2020_ge.zip) and a pop-up window for download will appear.
 Save the file in the input folder